The Time Has Come To Talk About ’The Great Muppet Caper’

 - They fly to London on their own dime in the luggage area of an airplane and are heaved out an open door over England, where they safely crash land in a pond

 Perhaps you noticed something odd in those bullet points.
 Perhaps it was the phrase “identical twins.”
 This was not a mistake on my part.
-In The Great Muppet Caper, Kermit (a frog) and Fozzy (a bear) play identical twin brothers.
+In The Great Muppet Caper, Kermit (a frog) and Fozzie (a bear) play identical twin brothers.
 Here, look:

 It makes no sense, in any way.
 I could not possibly love it more.